hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 - Analytic statement: true by definition, self-explanatory, have no informative value (eg frozen water is ice)
 - Stratagem: trick
 - Hypostatization: representation
+- Epistemology (the logic of scientific discovery): the theory of scientific method, including:
+  - Logical analysis of the relations between scientific statements
+  - Choice of method: decisions about the way in which sci stms are to be dealt with
+  - -> Depend on the aim we choose
 - Problem of induction: the question whether inductive inferences are justified, or under what conditions
 - Positivism:
   - Old: admit as scientific or legitimate only those concepts/notions/ideas which are derived from experience,